electronicarts/ShaderToHuman/README.md

 # Shader To Human (S2H) - HLSL/GLSL library for debugging shaders

 This tool helps you with shader writing and debugging.
-It's menat to be used for small specific use cases (printing or drawing a few number, 2D or 3D elements) as it was optimized for ease of integration (~ one file, few lines of code) and not render speed for complex UI.
+It's meant to be used for small specific use cases (printing or drawing a few number, 2D or 3D elements) as it was optimized for ease of integration (~ one file, few lines of code) and not render speed for complex UI.

 We suggest you browse the [interactive documentation](https://electronicarts.github.io/ShaderToHuman).